Seirdy/seirdy.one/content/posts/layered-content-blocking.md

 Context: extension permissions systems
 --------------------------------------

 Firefox allows extensions to declare their own permissions.
-Extensions decide which sites they can run on and when, and which permissions are optional.
+Extensions decide which sites they can run on and when, with required and optional permissions.

 Chromium has a similar system with additional functionality: users can choose to enable an extension only when clicked, only for a certain site, or for all sites globally.
 Safari takes this a step further and also offers the choice to enable an extension for a limited time period (one day).